Headshot Lighting: 3 Setups That Make You Look Pro

 Here's where things get interesting for anyone who's read this far and thought, "That's a lot of work."

 Modern AI headshot generators like LensCherry don't just paste your face onto a template.
-The trained models understand lighting at a fundamental level.
+Personalized models understand lighting at a fundamental level.
 When you upload reference photos, the AI:

 The practical result: you can upload selfies taken under mediocre office lighting, and the output looks like it was shot in a professional studio with a 3-point setup.